Introduction to Penetration Testing and Ethical Hacking [2024]

 S.No.
 Factors Ethical Hacking Malicious Hacking

-2. Authorization Working primarily in accordance with a contract or other arrangement with the system owner, ethical hackers operate within the bounds of the law and ethical standards.
+2. Authorization Working primarily by a contract or other arrangement with the system owner, ethical hackers operate within the bounds of the law and ethical standards.
 Malicious hackers engage in illegal and unethical behavior because they lack any valid legal or moral justification for doing so.

 3. Goal By locating and repairing weaknesses, ethical hacking aims to improve security and eventually protect systems and data.
 Malicious hacking’s main objectives are to take advantage of weaknesses, steal confidential information, interfere with business, or hurt the target company.